robozb/ikonli-error/README.md

 If I run the Maven project "normally" without the Assembly Plugin, everything works perfectly, and I can see the icon.

 ![](workswell.jpg)

+Thank you in advance for your advice on how to make the system work even with the use of the Assembly Plugin.

+Bela Roboz
+info@webfocus.hu